jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

     injection finding `Autowired` annotation.
 This will solve our first issue.

-    * Transfroming the app to a `SpringBootApplication`:
+    * Transforming the app to a `SpringBootApplication`:
     We have added another abstract layer on top of our entry-point class and transformed this newly added class to a `SpringBootAppplication`.
 We get the automatic dependency